-CP2000 If a taxpayer omits cryptocurrency gains or losses from his or her tax return, the IRS sends a CP2000, Notice of Underreported Income.
-But because taxation guidelines on crypto are still very unclear, many people don’t know what needs to be reported.
+If a taxpayer omits cryptocurrency gains or losses from his or her tax return, the IRS sends a CP2000, Notice of Underreported Income.
+But, because taxation guidelines on crypto are still very unclear, many people don’t know what needs to be reported.
 For help responding to a CP2000 notice, we recommend reaching out to a tax professional.

-5. Other Crypto Transactions to Report
+5. Other Transactions to Report

-Non-fungible tokens (NFTs) are unique cryptographic tokens on a blockchain that cannot be replicated and can represent artwork, real-estate, people’s identities, property rights, digital images or videos, and even Twitter tweets.
+Non-fungible tokens (NFTs) are unique cryptographic tokens on a blockchain that cannot be replicated and can represent artwork, real estate, people’s identities, property rights, digital images or videos, and even Twitter tweets.
 NFTs basically act as a digital certificate on the blockchain and are usually purchased with cryptocurrencies.
 However, the IRS considers these as cryptocurrency transactions, so you must report any capital gain or loss if you sell an NFT after it gains or loses value.

-Conclusion: An Excellent Strategy For an Accurate Tax Return
+Conclusion: An Excellent Strategy for an Accurate Tax Return

 When you report cryptocurrency on taxes, it’s important to combine all your profit and loss data from all the platforms you use before analyzing it.
-It’s very unlikely that all your income comes from a single platform or exchange.
+It’s unlikely that all your income comes from a single platform or exchange.
 And because the crypto scene only continues to grow, the IRS also continues to update their guidelines.
-To minimize your taxes, you not only have to keep up with all those developments, but you also need to apply those updates to your tax returns.
+To minimize your taxes, you not only have to keep up with all these developments, but you also need to apply those updates to your tax returns.
 This can prove to be an extremely taxing (pun intended) chore!

 DISCLAIMER: This post is for informational purposes only and should not be interpreted or relied upon as a substitute for the advice of financial, legal, or tax professionals.
 This content also only addresses U.S. federal income tax consequences for U.S. citizens and residents and does not address tax consequences that may be relevant to a particular person subject to special rules, such as dealers or traders.